How to Travel in Iceland: The Top 5 Do's and Don'ts

 If, during your time in Iceland, you somehow happen to find yourself in the company of an Icelandic Scout troop, you might hear the declaration “Ávallt viðbúinn!” which means, “Always Prepared!"
 Travelers would do well to keep such wisdom in mind before setting out from Keflavik Airport, but that means one word: organization.

+In other words, one of the most important things to know before visiting Iceland is what you want to see and do.
 Last-minute preparation can lead to unnecessary stress and potentially tarnish your holiday if something important gets overlooked.
 A little research on Iceland’s major attractions and the logistics of your itinerary will go a long way in ensuring a smooth and enjoyable trip.
-Iceland offers countless incredible sights and activities, so having a well-planned itinerary helps you cover must-see spots while leaving room to explore at your own pace.

 - Check out the Guide to the Icelandic Krona (with a currency converter!)